johndjameson/johndjameson.com/_posts/2013-11-29-designing-with-vision.md

 title: Designing with Vision
 title-display: Designing with Vision
 categories: blog
+description: "Countless roadblocks hampered the completion of my personal website: problems I invented, problems I solved—and most importantly—problems I can explain my solutions to."
 ---

-##Under Construction

-I'm going to be honest with you: I've been designing this website for months.
+<i class="c-smallcaps">I'm going to be honest with you</i>: I've been designing this website for months.
 And by "designing," I really mean *redesigning*.
 My laptop contains a graveyard of rejected `index.html` files.
 Each failed attempt shines in its own unique and spectacular ways, but together they'll always remind me of an invaluable lesson:

 **Always determine your vision before working on a project**.